cosmos/gravity-bridge/README.md

 # Now its safe to start `ebd`
 ebd start

-# Then, in another terminal window, send 10 tok tokens from the validator to the testuser
+# Then, wait 10 seconds and in another terminal window, send 10 tok tokens from the validator to the testuser
 ebcli tx send $(ebcli keys show testuser -a) 10tok --from=validator --chain-id=testing --yes

 # Confirm token balances have changed appropriately